michaelklishin/langohr/README.md

 ## This is a Work In Progress

 While the API is largely stabilized at this point, Langohr is a work in progress.
 Breaking API changes are not out of the question because it is much less painful to do them when the library is still young.
-Documentation and tutorials site is still not published, not every idea we have is implemented.
+Also, not every idea we have is implemented.
 Keep that in mind.